daveB1978/PREPAIR/README.md

 ![S4_demo1](PREPAIR_1.0/demodata1/S4.png)

 ### Example: PREPAIR_demo2.m
 In this example, PREPAIR will run the entire pipeline and display the spectrogram and the power spectra of the magnitude data before and after correction.
-In the folder demodata2 arr plots for three subjects.
+In the folder demodata2 are plots for three subjects.

-To reproduce the plots below, please download the magnitude, mask and phase files of subject S4T1020MB4 in the 3TWB_2 dataset of the [PREPAIR dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YO6NHE).
+To reproduce the plots below, please download the magnitude, mask and phase files of subject S4TR1020MB4 in the 3TWB_2 dataset of the [PREPAIR dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YO6NHE).
 For subject S4,the respiratory fundamental frequency is at ~0.28 Hz and the cardiac fundamental frequency is at ~1.53 Hz.

 ![S4_demo2](PREPAIR_1.0/demodata2/S4_spec.png)
 ![S4_demo2_bis](PREPAIR_1.0/demodata2/S4_freq.png)

-To reproduce the plots below, please download the magnitude, mask and phase files of subject S4T1520MB2 in the 3TWB_3 dataset of the [PREPAIR dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FR6SVM).
+To reproduce the plots below, please download the magnitude, mask and phase files of subject S4TR1520MB2 in the 3TWB_3 dataset of the [PREPAIR dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FR6SVM).
 For subject S5,the respiratory fundamental frequency is at ~0.29 Hz and the cardiac fundamental frequency is at ~1.0 Hz.

 ![S5_demo2](PREPAIR_1.0/demodata2/S5_spec.png)